arthur-fontaine/diabolo/packages/diabolo/README.md

 ## Creating services

-A service is a type that represents a *something* that can be injected.
+A service is a type that represents an object that can be injected.
-That *something* can be a function, a class, an object… anything you want.
+This object is a record of anything you want.
+It can contain functions, variables, or anything else.

 To create a service in Diabolo, you need to use the `Service` type and the `createService` function.